Martin twins lead No. 5 Nevada over Loyola-Chicago 79-65

 BIG PICTURE

-Nevada: With its strength and quickness, Nevada dominated inside and on the perimeter, particularly in the early going.
+Nevada: With its strength, length and quickness, Nevada dominated inside and on the perimeter, particularly in the early going.
 That led to another convincing victory for the Wolf Pack, who have won each game by at least 10 points.

 Loyola: Though they have three starters back, the Ramblers are already halfway to last season's loss total.